outkit/javascript-client/README.md

 All messages have a `done` flag (true or false) which indicate whether we have finished processing it.
 Nothing more will happen to a message once it is done, regardless of its status.

+## A note on function names
+The method names for messages (`getMessage` and `createMessage`) are deliberately generic, to align them with future expansions of the API (say, `createProject`).
+So even though you might feel like you are _submitting_ or _sending_ a message (and we often use terms like that in our own docs), in API terms you are always just `createMessage`-ing it.

+You’ll probably wrap our functions in your own `sendSms` or `enqueueEmail` or whatever anyway, so it shouldn’t be much of an issue.
+We feel that when dealing with APIs and their clients, consistency trumps linguistic accuracy.

+## TODO
+* Add proper tests with mocks